wartoshika/wow-QhunCore/documentation/qhunCore.md

 - Simple interface settings by just providing a table with the preconfigured interface elements.
 - An event emitter and listener system that allows to talk in a very efficient way with other classes/methods and even other addons.
 - A translation system that handles multiple languages, fallback language and the replacement of variables in the language file.
+- A migration system that allows addon developer to adjust data when moving from one version to another

 ## List of example projects that uses QhunCore